Link Search Menu Expand Document

 }

 By default, the primary column is used as a qualifier.
-You can also customize the qualifiers with other columns.
+Custom qualifiers can also be specified.

 var person = new Person